ccostoso/Fintech-Pandas-Assessment/README.md

 ## What's Next? <a id="whatsnext"></a>

 Whew!
 That was a lot.
-But we accomplished so much, from importing a CSV file, arranging a resultant DataSet and displaying compelling charts that gave us real insight about the performance of these assets.
+But we accomplished so much, from importing a CSV file and arranging the resultant DataSet to displaying compelling charts that gave us real insight about the performance of these assets.
 We can use these skills going forward and evaluate other stocks, cryptocurrencies or other financial instruments.

 Feel free to look into other Python libraries that complement Pandas, such as [matplotlib](https://matplotlib.org/) [seaborn](http://seaborn.pydata.org/index.html)!
 These libraries are used by FinTech professionals, as well as Data Visualization experts of every kind, to help make sense of numbers just like we did today.